oopsmonk/documentation/wallets/0.1/hub/how-to-guides/get-started-with-the-grpc-api.md

 3. Send some IOTA tokens to one of the user's deposit addresses

     :::info:
-    [Trinity](root://wallets/0.1/trinity/introduction/overview.md) is the official IOTA wallet, which makes it easy to send IOTA tokens.
+    [Trinity](root://wallets/0.1/trinity/introduction/overview.md) is the official IOTA wallet, which makes it easy to transfer IOTA tokens.
     :::

 4. Get the balance and history for the user